|Industry Professional Resources - Florida|

 4. What does it mean to be "licensed," "certified," or "accredited" in this industry?

 Licensing means that a particular type of facility or professional may only operate or a certain set of services may only be delivered with the advance and continuous authorization ("license") of a designated government agency to ensure protection of public health, safety, and welfare.
 Read More

 5. Which body licenses primary substance abuse rehabilitation facilities in Florida?

 6. What kind of licenses are there?

 There are three kinds of license: regular, probationary, and interim.Read More

 7. What information must be provided in my initial application for licensure?

-Licenses must be applied for both initially and annually thereafter, using this form: Read More
+Licenses can be applied for both initially and annually thereafter using this form: Read More